ColumbiaCGUI/ARUI/README.md

 Simple Hand Pose Detector - https://github.com/RobJellinghaus/MRTK_HL2_HandPose/tree/main

 ## Changelog
+5/2/24:
+* Next/Previous step disappears if there is a warning at the same time
+* Added speech to the virtual agent
+* Improved the fix/follow modes in regards to their visual appearance and audio feedback
+* The agent can be called to the user
+* Implemented keyword registration system.
+* Bugfix of the audio system (the voice is sometimes not spatialised)
+* The system can show the current observed task at the task overview (if there are multiple tasks)
+* Removed the taskoverview button, but task overview can be enabled/disabled through the API - ShowTaskoverviewPanel(..) or ToggleTaskOverview(..) and it's position set with SetTaskOverviewPosition(..)

 10/5/23:
-* Show Next/Previous task at orb
+* Show Next/Previous task at virtual agent
-* Orb scales with distance to user, so the content is still legible if orb is further away
+* virtual agent scales with distance to user, so the content is still legible if virtual agent is further away
 * Warning and error notification + growing disc to get user's attention
-* Fix vs. Follow Mode: If orb is dragged and hand is closed, the orb is fixed to a 3D position, Drag and pinch to undo
+* Fix vs. Follow Mode: If virtual agent is dragged and hand is closed, the virtual agent is fixed to a 3D position, Drag and pinch to undo

 6/1/23:
 * Adding fall back options if eye gaze does not work: Enable/Disable attention-based task overview and allows users to 'touch' the task list button, in addition to dwelling